ericandre615/rust-web-bp/README.md

 - `feature/shared`: adds a `shared` workspace directory that both `client` and `server` pull in that can have data types shared by both or any other utilities that may be useful to shared between the entire project.
+- `feature/docker`: adds docker-compose with postgres database container, diesel cli container, and client and server in containers.
+However, there is still more to do to get this fully working for now